 Below are things you can do if your cat is gagging and what you can do to prevent it from happening:

-Check the Airways
+Check Your Cat's Airways

 If your cat is gagging and doesn’t seem to be spitting up any hairballs, you should check her airways for ingested foreign objects.
 If you do see something, don’t try to remove it on your own, but instead contact the emergency vet.
 You may do more harm than good by trying to remove an ingested foreign object.

-Use a Slow Feeder
+Use a Slow Feeder for Your Cat

 A slow feeder, such as a food dish with raised sections inside to create a maze-like shape, can encourage cats to slow down and work their way through their food carefully rather than eating it all at once.

-Watch for Other Signs
+Watch for Other Signs if Your Cat is Gagging

 If your cat may have eaten something toxic, or if you think she is sick with something that is causing her to feel nauseated, keep a close watch on her for other signs.
 Take her to the vet if you think any of this may be true, or if she shows other concerning signs and symptoms.